ink-splatters/thorium/docs/BUILDING.md

 Android, Fuchsia, Infra, Monorail, GN, etc.

 If you don't want the full repo history, you can save a lot of time by adding the `--no-history` flag to `fetch`.
-This is equivalent to a shallow git clone with a depth of 1.
+This is equivalent to a shallow gix clone with a depth of 1.

 Expect the command to take 20 minutes on a fast (150mbps+) connection, and many hours on slower ones.